ACristoff/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a single page application, simulating the functionality of twitter for you: the user!

+You are able to post tweets, and tweets are dynamically posted and pulled from a database hosted in memory.
+There are all kinds of nifty features, such as responsive design, contextual buttons and such.
+Try it out and see for yourself!

+## Final Product

 ## Getting Started